 Students who are enrolled in the 1-2-1 Dual Degrees may take the following courses in the RN to BS in Nursing program prior to admission with special permission from the chairperson to remain full time.
-A minimum G.P.A. of 3.0 is required for consideration.
-Courses include: NSG 300 Issues and Trends in Professional Nursing; NSG 304 Introduction to Evidence-Based Practice; NSG 306 Informatics for Healthcare Professionals; and NSG 404 Principles of Teaching and Learning.
+Courses include: NSG 304 Introduction to Evidence-Based Practice; NSG 306 Informatics for Healthcare Professionals; NSG 308 Global Health and Ethical Decision Making; and NSG 404 Principles of Teaching and Learning.